 Swedish openness was about providing atonement for the West’s sins in the Middle East as well as rebalancing a population pyramid, heavily tilted towards the over 65’s.
 But economic immigration only works if the arrivals get into employment quickly; but for various reasons, including the Swedish high skills economy and the informally networked nature of Swedish life, means that the often undereducated arrivals live on social benefits and so are a burden, displacing benefits that native pensioners would have had.
 Immigration has steadily polarised Swedish society and this is an insider’s account of every aspect of the issue from the history of the Sweden Democrat anti-immigrant party to the Stockholm-versus-rural polarity that means the elites find hard to keep tabs on what’s going on in the public mind.
 The terrorist attack in Stockholm in April 2017 showed that Sweden is not immune to the political and religious pressures that have affected the rest of Europe.

 What did you do in the War, Sweden?
-Probably nearly every book that could have been written about the Second World War has been written.
-But here is a rare fresh perspective: that of a coddled welfare state living peacefully with Nazism, deep inside Hitler’s European Empire.
+What on earth can be written about WW2 which hasn’t been said before?
+Here is a rare fresh perspective: that of a democratic welfare state coexisting peacefully with Nazism, deep inside Hitler’s European Empire.
 In neutral Sweden there were daily flights to Berlin and the ferry to occupied Copenhagen ran uninterrupted through the war years.
 The Swedish king visited Berlin, as did acting troupes and sports teams which competed in European Championships in which only Sweden and the German satellites participated.
 It was not very dignified war existence, but Sweden survived, thanks to a number of shoddy compromises and deals with both sides that helped put Sweden ahead of the competition after the world war.
-Thanks to a very sharp eye for self-promotion and what looks good with the international public, Sweden’s World War II record is little-known compared to its reputation today as an outspoken ‘humanitarian superpower’.
-This pamphlet gives the reader interested in Sweden scholarship and background to an interesting period in Sweden’s history, when Stockholm was a playground for Allied and Axis spies and democracy teetered on the edge, surviving thanks to appeasement and far-reaching compromise with dictatorship.
+Thanks to a very sharp eye for self-promotion and what looks good with the international public, Sweden’s World War II record is little-known compared to its reputation today.
+This pamphlet gives the reader interested in Sweden background to an interesting period in Sweden’s history, when Stockholm was a playground for Allied and Axis spies and democracy teetered on the edge, surviving thanks to appeasement and far-reaching compromise with dictatorship.